 - Antisocial behavior, or difficulty maintaining personal relationships

 - Substance use

-- May also coincide with depression, anxiety, ADHD, learning disabilities, etc.
+Defiance in teenagers may also coincide with depression, anxiety, ADHD, learning disabilities, etc.

 If you have a defiant teen on your hands, it’s important to seek help now to get them on a better path before their symptoms worsen and current behaviors become behavioral patterns.
 Those with this disorder, especially those who do not seek treatment, are more likely to experience issues with others and especially with authority, such as at work, in the community, and with the law later on in life, both as teens and as adults.

 If your teen is exhibiting any of the warning signs of defiance, please give us a call at Idaho Youth Ranch to set up a consultation.
 We will evaluate your teen and provide you with a treatment plan that works best for your family.
 No matter what your teen is going through right now, healing and recovery are possible with a bit of guided care.
 We use a variety of evidence-based treatment methods to help your teen overcome the struggles they are facing and shift their life onto a more positive path.